Juliana Spahr: Activism

 Spahr's participation in the 2011 Occupy Movement is chronicled in her 2015 book That Winter The Wolf Came.
 According to Spahr, she spent time in the encampments and participated in protests, although she and her son "never spent the night."
-Her work examines social issues, including the repercussions of the BP oil spill, the global impact of 9/11, capitalism, and climate change.
+Her work examines social issues, including the repercussions of the BP oil spill, the global impact of September 11 attacks, capitalism, and climate change.
 She uses poetry as a mechanism to provide cultural recognition and representation to social movements and political actions.

 Following the Occupy Movement, the police shootings of Oscar Grant, Eric Garner, and Mike Brown, and the 2009 California college tuition hike protests, Spahr founded the publishing project Commune Editions, along with Jasper Bernes and Joshua Clover.
 The project was founded with the intention to publish poetry as a companion to political action.

+Awards and honors

+Spahr received the National Poetry Series Award for her first collection of poetry, Response (1996).

+She is the recipient of the 2009 Hardison Poetry Prize awarded by the Folger Shakespeare Library to honor a U.S. poet whose art and teaching demonstrate great imagination and daring.